Installation and Configuration

 Select Deploy to Lambda@Edge and select the correct distribution, and CloudFront Event, which will be the same name as the function you just created (e.g. Viewer Request).

-For the Viewer Request based event, select the option to Include Body.
+For the Netacea_Viewer_Request based event, it is required that you select the option to Include Body.

 Select Confirm deploy to Lambda@Edge and then click Deploy.